They said what?!

 - Discuss each conversation, what might it be like?
 Would you like to be part of that conversation?
 What sort of behaviour might the people be displaying?
 How should they behave?
 Is there anything they can do to make it safer?

-- You can also find advice on Childline’s Staying Safe Online website, BBC Own It and the NSPCC’s Keeping children safe online website.
+- Once finished, you could chat through what people should do if they encounter these conversations in real life.
+You can find advice on Childline’s Staying Safe Online website, BBC Own It and the NSPCC’s Keeping children safe online website.
 You may want to share these with parents and carers for their young people after the session.

 Reflection